aws-samples/amazon-serverless-datalake-workshop/README.md

 1. Run athena query against Customer with user1 and user2
 1. Run athena query against CustomerRestricted with user1 and user2

+### Live Data Feed
+What about the data from the Kinesis stream?
+That is being written to the s3://ingestionbucket/weblogs/live location.
+Now that you've used the crawler a few times, on your own create a new crawler that creates the table for the data populated by the kinesis firehose stream.

 ## Bonus Lab Exercise
 ### Configure Zeppelin Notebook Server